emilps/fjelltg/src/pages/solutions/2019-12-12-testsolution.md

   baseproduct2: Ikke Test produkt
   baseproduct3: Ikke Test produkt
 tags:
+  - tag1
+  - tag2
-  - Tag1
+  - tag3
 ---
 # Introduction

-Wow what a solution this is, cant believe it
+Wow what a solution this is, cant believe it or not?